songyandong/documentation/sdk/Nodejs.md

 ```javascript
 poss.setPossExecutablePath('path/to/poss')
 ```
-Set the POSS executable path.
+Set the PPIO executable path.
 It then can be accessed via `poss.possPath`

 ### setDefaultBucket
 ```javascript